 SDM believes that a global perspective helps to enrich our students’ learning experiences.
 As such, we offer them a range of overseas internships, student exchange programmes and study trips.
 Our students also get opportunities to attend international conferences, festivals and, participate in international competitions.

-A group of 16 students went for Barcelona for a study trip from 10 March to 22 March 2019.
-During the trip, they attended a 4-day design workshop at the LaSalle University and visited several designer icons such as Casa Milla,
+A group of 16 students went for Barcelona for a study trip from 10 Mar to 22 Mar 2019.
+During the trip, they attended a four-day design workshop at the LaSalle University and visited several designer icons such as Casa Milla,

 Walden 7, La Fabrica, La Sagrada Familia as well as a number of design museums.

 Inbound Exchange from Guangdong Industry Technical College (GITC)

 NYP School of Design (SDN) hosted a joint workshop – Unique Singapore Gift together with GITC (Guangdong Industry Technical College) in September 2019.

 A total of 30 students from GITC and NYP worked in teams to propose new gift designs for a local company, Shevron Pte Ltd. The designs were launched in May 2019 and are sold in Changi Airport and many tourist attractions.